Wow – another year bites the dust!

 Both the time in Lisbon as well as the time spent at the villa on the Algarve with our friends were absolutely phenomenal!
 And would you believe that I managed to not even get sunburnt once?
 It must be a vegan super power – bright-skinned as I am 😉

 3. Starting a new job

-After my reduncancy from my previous job I was blessed to have the opportunity to join the Mr Organic team in March 2017 as their Marketing Executive.
+After my redundancy from my previous job, I was blessed to have the opportunity to join the Mr Organic team in March 2017 as their Marketing Executive.

 4. Meeting wonderful people

 I have been lucky to meet so many wonderful and like-minded people at blogger events this year.
 It has been great to connect over shared interests and a few of these wonderful people have become great friends in 2017.

 5. Old faces, new faces, old places, new places

 It’s always great to go and see new places, but also wonderful to visit known places again.
 I was blessed to get around the UK and Europe quite a bit in 2017 with plenty of short trips – both work-related and non-work-related.